tootal/blog/source/en/clique-counting/index.md

 For the largest {\tt com-orkut} graph, PIVOTER ran in 1.5 hours.
 This is a huge improvement on the state of the art.
 For the "infeasible" instances in \Tab{main}, we do not get results even in two days using previous algorithms.
-(This is consistent with results in Table 2 of~\cite{DBS18}, where some of the graphs are also listed as "very large graphs" for which clique counting is hard.)
+(This is consistent with results in Table 2 of{% cite DBS18 %}, where some of the graphs are also listed as "very large graphs" for which clique counting is hard.)

 A notable hard instance is {\tt com-lj} where PIVOTER is unable to get all